Craigp10/go-elevate/README.md

 1. The first approach will solve the problem of the elevator, where we can call a program to send an elevator to multiple floors and return once the elevator has completed its route
-2. The second approach will solve the problem of managing multiple elevators, where statically elevators and floors are declared.
-Upon execution the routes are determined and elevators are ran.
+2. The second approach will solve the problem of managing multiple elevators, where static elevators and floors are declared to run the program.
+Upon execution the routes are determined and elevators are ran asynchronously.
 3. The thrid approach will be building off of the second, implementing a scheduling system to handle dynamic inputs.
 4. Fourth, if it comes to it will be to handle improved concurrency and design patterns to simplify code.